-PopSockets employs one Social Compliance Manager, reporting to VP Sourcing & Sustainability, who oversees the day-to-day operations of the company's labor rights program.
-The Social Compliance Manager's responsibilities include management of our monitoring and remediation program, working directly with suppliers on capacity-building, and ensuring all aspects of our labor rights program meet or exceed current best practice.
+PopSockets employs one Director of Responsible Sourcing, reporting to VP Sourcing & Sustainability, who oversees the day-to-day operations of the company's labor rights program.
+The Director of Responsible Sourcing's responsibilities include management of our monitoring and remediation program, working directly with suppliers on capacity-building, and ensuring all aspects of our labor rights program meet or exceed current best practice.

 Several other functions within the organization are responsible for developing and executing impact-related goals, including labor rights.
-The Director of Environmental and Social Impact, Chief Operating Officer, and President/Chief Financial Officer develop and execute related goals jointly with the Social Compliance Manager and VP Sourcing & Sustainability.
+The Sustainability & Social Impact Associate, Sr. Marketing Manager of Social Impact & Lifecycle, Chief Operating Officer, and President/Chief Financial Officer develop and execute related goals jointly with the Director of Responsible Sourcing and VP Sourcing & Sustainability.